Skip to content

 The full review

 The aerosol twin of Avon's picaridin pump earns the same recommended rating.
 With 10% picaridin it leans on a definitive evidence base, a clean safety profile, and an unusually strong claim audit where 7 of 8 marketing claims rate strong.
-Complete protection comes in at 5 to 7 hours for mosquitoes and 4 to 6 for ticks, shorter than the label's reapply intervals because those track reduced biting rather than time to first bite.
-As with the pump, the lone soft spot is transparency: the full formula is accounted for but only the active concentration is quantified.
+Complete protection comes in at 5 to 7 hours for mosquitoes and 5 to 8 for ticks, shorter than the label's reapply intervals because those track reduced biting rather than time to first bite.
+As with the pump, the lone soft spot is transparency, since the full formula is accounted for but only the active concentration is quantified.
 Picaridin feels lighter and less greasy than DEET and won't damage gear, though the aerosol lands cold and wet with some overspray to breathe.

 Scorecard